ngresbach11/k3s-homelab/README.md

 ## Currently deployed non-public applications

 - [OpenSpeedTest](https://github.com/openspeedtest/Speed-Test) - An open source, self hostable speedtest server
+- [Open-WebUI](https://github.com/open-webui/open-webui?tab=readme-ov-file#open-webui-) - Self hosted web app for running locally hosted large language models.
+I'm currently running ollama on docker on another machine and communicating into that, but am playing with the idea of moving ollama to k8s as well, and setting it to use a gpu node.
 - [Jellyfin](https://jellyfin.org/) - A free, open source media server.
 I honestly prefer the TV app for plex over jellyfin, but it can be nice to have a backup mediaserver running
 - [Plex](https://www.plex.tv/) - Another self-hostable media server.
 Currently troubleshooting issues with the TV app accessing my instance inside this cluster, so I may scrap it and go back to running this on just docker on a separate machine.

 ## Current goals/additional plans

+- Explore options for better storage.
+Right now most of my stuff I'm initially standing up is using default local-path storage class, considering setting up NFS or something similar
 - Deploy more applications: specifically a dashboard, and a few other apps I've played with in the past
 - Automated alerting - right now I'm considering using [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) to send automated alerts from prometheus to a discord server